What are your hours during the pandemic?

 Our staff will be wearing masks and we hope you will too whenever you are walking about close to people.

-Our staff will greet you and take you to a table.
-Groups may be 6 people or fewer.
+Our staff will greet you and take you to a table. .

-Our Sweet & Savory Plate will be boxed and available for you to have with your wine.
+Our Sweet & Savory Plate is available for you to have with your wine.

 If you want to purchase t-shirts, caps or gifts, we'll help you with your selection.
-Restrooms are open for you to use.
+Restrooms are open for you to use (please wear a mask inside).
 We'll limit the number of people inside to 4.

 Several of us are certified in food sanitation so we'll follow the rules we've always followed.
 All dishes are sanitized and we'll clean tables, chairs and touch points like door knobs regularly.